jachiang/LibbitcoinDocumentation/PedersenCommitment.md

 # Pedersen Commitments in EC Form

+*Note: This chapter involves the `ec_sum()` method, which is only available in the upcoming Libbitcoin version 4 library (currently master branch).*

-Using [EC operations](https://github.com/libbitcoin/libbitcoin/wiki), we can also generate Pedersen commitments in EC form, which can be expressed as the following:
+Using [EC operations](https://github.com/libbitcoin/libbitcoin/wiki/Elliptic-Curve-Operations), we can also generate Pedersen commitments in EC form, which can be expressed as the following:

 > C =  r * H + a * G